feihong/asyncio-tasks-talk/talk.md

 You could just run tasks in Celery, so why bother with asyncio?

-Well, depending on your circumstances, using asyncio can result in simpler code and better performance.
+Well, depending on your circumstances, using asyncio can lead to

+- A simpler architecture
+- Less code
+- Better performance

+^ Simpler architecture: With Celery, you'd also also need to set up RabbitMQ and the Celery task runner.
+Asyncio tasks run within the same process.

+^ Less code: You don't need to worry about interprocess communication.
+Tasks are just functions, and can accept any kind of argument.

+^ Better performance: Asyncio tasks are much more scalable than threads.
+Because asyncio I/O operations don't block, you can much many more simultaneously open connections.

 ---
-# Three types of tasks
+# The three types of tasks we'll talk about today

 - Asynchronous
-- Synchronous (via ThreadExecutor)
+- Synchronous
 - Inside web socket handler

+^ The synchronous task will be run in a separate thread.

 ---
 # Asynchronous task

-- Put everything in web socket handler
-- Use a class as the handler since there are callbacks involved
-- Functionality:
-  - Start
-  - Stop
-  - Send messages to browser
+We'll start the task in a web socket handler.
+This makes the most sense if we're going to use a web socket to push messages to the client.

 ---
 # Task function